janicduplessis/imessage-client/README.md

 # imessage-client

+Web application for iMessage

+It uses a mac app to communicate with the server and send new messages as they are received.
+The server can also communicate with the mac app to send messages to iMessage.

+Warning, this is not ready for use at all and is missing crucial security features.
+It is meant mainly as a tech demo and fun project.

 ## Installation

 Both the server and mac client use [iojs](https://iojs.org/en/index.html).
 It is also possible to use node instead by modifying the scripts in package.json